Gearset DevOps CI/CD

-We recommend first testing your integration without the additional parameters and then adding them once your Jenkins job is being triggered by Gearset.
+We recommend testing your integration without the additional parameters and then adding them once Gearset triggers your Jenkins job.

 We recommend you test each part of the process before running end to end.
 Ensure each of the following works to diagnose any issues you have:

 - The server where Jenkins is deployed can be reached remotely, or at least the Jenkins instance accessed.
-If this is failing your AWS Security Rules or Server Firewall may be blocking connections.
-Ensure the Jenkins port (e.g. 8080) is permitted for Inbound Connections and re-test.
+If this fails, your AWS Security Rules or Server Firewall may block connections.
+Ensure the Jenkins port (e.g., 8080) is permitted for Inbound Connections and re-test.

 - The Provar job on the Jenkins server can be executed within the Jenkins admin console.
-If this is failing to examine the errors, fix the root causes and re-test.
+If this fails to examine the errors, fix the root causes and re-test.

-- The Provar job on the Jenkins server can be executed remotely from the command line, using curl.
-If this is failing to examine the error returned.
-The most likely cause is the Jenkins Global Security.
+- The Provar job on the Jenkins server can be executed remotely from the command line using curl.
+If this fails to examine, the error is returned.
+The most likely cause is Jenkins Global Security.
 Try opening up access and re-testing to diagnose the issue.

-- A Gearset CI Job triggers a new Jenkins build for the Provar job.
+- A Gearset DevOps CI Job triggers a new Jenkins build for the Provar job.

 - Add the optional parameters to pass which test cases you wish to execute and/or which ANT target to invoke.

-Hopefully, you now have a fully working end-to-end process to execute your Gearset based Continuous Delivery Cycle, well done!
+Hopefully, you have a fully working end-to-end process to execute your Gearset-based Continuous Delivery Cycle; well done!